Pediatric Liver Transplant Evaluation

 - Your child's medical records to date, including physicians' phone numbers and past test results.
 Copies of these records should also be provided to CHOP before you arrive for your child's appointment.

-Your initial evaluation appointment will be on the main hospital campus.
+Your initial evaluation appointment will be in CHOP’s Buerger Center for Advanced Pediatric Care.
 You can visit our directions page to get door-to-door directions from your area to the hospital.
-Once you're at the hospital, go to the third floor of the Wood building, in the GI Clinic, for your appointment.
+Once you arrive to the Buerger center, go to the sixth floor, in the GI Clinic, for your appointment.

 Blood tests help determine how well your child's liver is functioning.
 Any of the following blood tests may be performed during your child’s evaluation by the liver transplant team: